poissonconsulting/readwritesqlite/README.md

     converting an existing database)
   - replace existing data which causes unique or primary key conflicts (useful for updating databases)
-  - confirm data can be written without commiting any changes (useful for checking data)
+  - confirm data can be written without committing any changes (useful for checking data)
   - check all existing tables are written to (useful for data transfers)
   - rearrange and add levels for factors and add levels for ordered